Skrillex: 2016–2022: Collaborations and return to From First to Last

-2023: Quest For Fire and Don't Get Too Close
+2023: Quest for Fire and Don't Get Too Close

 In January 2023, Moore posted a short video to social media teasing the release of his long-anticipated follow-up to his 2014 album, Recess.
 He subsequently announced that the lead single "Rumble", featuring Flowdan and Fred Again would be released on January 4.

 On February 13, 2023, Skrillex released the single "Don't Get Too Close".
 He is separately credited as "Sonny Moore" on the title track of his second 2023 album, and is featured as a vocalist for the first time since 2015's Skrillex and Diplo Present Jack Ü.

 On February 17, 2023, Skrillex released his second album, Quest For Fire, featuring a mix of pre-released singles and new songs, containing a range of genres with artists such as Flowdan, Porter Robinson and Fred Again credited.
 Critical reception was generally positive, with Ben Jolley for NME writing that "[Skrillex's] return largely lives up to the hype" by "often channel[ing] nostalgia", yet also commenting that "the album lacks a clear narrative or overarching theme".

 On February 18, 2023, while performing at a sold out Madison Square Garden venue with Four Tet and Fred Again, Skrillex released his third studio album, Don't Get Too Close, less than two days after the release of Quest For Fire.
+On April 19, Skrillex posted a tweet teasing two further albums for release in 2023: Contra and Skrlx.

+2024–present: Ninth Grammy Award and collaborations

+In February 2024, Skrillex won his ninth Grammy Award for the collaborative single "Rumble".

+In March 2024, Moore, Ahadadream and Priya Ragu released the track "Taka" (stylized as TAKA), which fuses gqom, UK funky, and R&B elements within a South Asian-influenced framework.
+The song was initially developed during the pandemic.
+"Taka" drew inspiration from South Asian heritage and portrayed a vivid celebration of South Asian culture.

+In May 2024, Skrillex, Taichu and Hamdi collaborated on the single "Push".

+On April 1, 2025, Skrillex released an album mix titled "FUS" to email subscribers through a Dropbox link.
+Later the same day the album was released to streaming services as Fuck U Skrillex You Think Ur Andy Warhol but Ur Not!! <3.
+Following the release of the album, tickets for his May show at Red Rocks were sold out within minutes, leading him to address the problem of ticket scalping on the social media platform X.

 Influences

-Moore has cited Marilyn Manson, Nine Inch Nails and the Doors as early influences.
+Moore has cited Marilyn Manson, Nine Inch Nails, and the Doors as early influences.
 Moore stated in an online interview that he is a longtime fan of Warp, a label whose roster includes notable electronic artists such as Aphex Twin and Squarepusher.
 In an interview for Daft Punk Unchained, a 2015 documentary about the French electronic music duo Daft Punk, Moore said he was first exposed to electronic dance music after attending the duo's highly praised 2006 Coachella set.